-Throughout the 1989-90 amendment cycle, the Commission had publicly indicated that it would likely deliver the organizational guidelines, policy statements and accompanying commentary to Congress by May 1, 1990, 129 and it diligently worked toward that deadline.
+Congress by May 1, 1990, 129 and it diligently worked toward that deadline.
 130 Ultimately, however, a series of unrelated events transpired to derail the planned delivery of the organizational guidelines.

-First, two of the seven original commissioners resigned before the end of their terms.131 Additionally, the four-year term of a third expired in October of 1989.132 Consequently, as of November of 1989, the Commission had only four voting members remaining and, by statute, all four had to vote in favor of any guidelines submitted to Congress.133 Nevertheless, the Commission continued to work on the organizational guidelines, as evidenced by release of the draft guidelines in November, 1989 and the public hearing held in February of 1990.
+First, two of the seven original commissioners resigned before the end of their terms.
+131 Additionally, the four-year term of a third expired in October of 1989.
+132 Consequently, as of November of 1989, the Commission had only four voting members remaining and, by statute, all four had to vote in favor of any guidelines submitted to Congress.
+133 Nevertheless, the Commission continued to work on the organizational guidelines, as evidenced by release of the draft guidelines in November, 1989 and the public hearing held in February of 1990.

 Shortly after the February public hearing, representatives of the Business Round Table publicly urged the Commission to "take more time to consider the draft guidelines because of the potential impact on the corporate sector" and to adopt policy statements instead of binding guidelines.
-134 In addition to these public statements to the Commission, members of the Business and Notice of Public Hearing, 55 Fed.
-Reg.
-46600, 46603 (Nov.
-5, 1990).
-The Attorney Working Group also advocated for use of a high presumptive fine.
-See Working Group Recommendations Regarding Criminal Penalties for Organizations to the Commission, at 3 (May 19, 1989) (on file with the Commission).
+134 In addition to these public statements to the Commission, members of the Business Round Table were allegedly exerting pressure behind the scenes to delay implementation of the organizational guidelines.
+135